mysystem32/smartplug2mqtt/README.md

 This will pull the Power(W), Current(A), Voltage(V) from the plug and push the data to mqtt to emulate tasmota native.

 The app keeps track of Today(kWh),Yesterday(kWh) and Total(kWh) and includes that in the mqtt payload.
-Not ideal, but good enuf until tasmota-convert OTA starts working again.
+Not ideal, but good enough until tasmota-convert OTA starts working again.